saheedandrew/Endpoint/README.md

 # Endpoint Directory Application

 Java-based command-line application that simulates a directory structure.
-It allows users to create, move, delete, and list directories using command, The app is able to printthe results in alphabetical order using a tree structure and a tree map to achieve this.
+It allows users to create, move, delete, and list directories using command, The app is able to print the results in alphabetical order using a tree structure and a tree map to achieve this.

 ---